2025–26 SSC Bari season

 The 2025–26 season is the 118th in the history of Società Sportiva Calcio Bari and the club’s fourth consecutive season in Serie B of the Italian football leagues.
 In addition to participating in the domestic league, the team also competed in the Coppa Italia.

+The team's kit for the season was designed by Italian sporting goods manufacturer Erreà and featured the Swedish online gaming company Betsson as the main kit sponsor.